-If you don’t have a car – and sometimes even if you do – it can be useful to be able to drive someone else’s vehicle from time to time.
+If you don’t have a car, or even if you do, it can be useful to be able to drive someone else’s vehicle from time to time.

 Whatever the reason, there are several ways to find cheap car insurance for a car you don’t own – even if you’re not the registered keeper.

 Can I insure a car I don't own?

 Yes, you can take out a separate car insurance policy on someone else’s car – but make sure that you tell the insurer you’re not the owner or the registered keeper of the vehicle when you apply.
 It’s worth shopping around though, as not all companies will sell you main driver car insurance if you’re not named on the car’s DVLA registration certificate (DVLA V5C).

 What insurance do I need to drive someone else’s car?

 You need to be insured to drive someone else's car in the UK.
 There are two ways to do this:

 Add yourself as a named driver to the car owner's insurance policy.
 This will give you the same level of cover as the car owner.